grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
-// Prints "Device Disconnected" on the stdout when device disconnects from Grandeur Cloud.
+// Prints "Device Connected with the WiFi!" on the stdout when device makes a successful connection with the WiFi
+// and "Device Disconnected from the WiFi!" accordingly.
 ```

 ### Summary Update Handler